Full Time, Non-Exempt

 - Sick Leave including paid family sick time

 - This position qualifies for Public Service Loan Forgiveness

 To apply: Send cover letter and resume to firstname.lastname@example.org

-IIBA recruits, employs, trains, compensates and promotes regardless of race, religion, color, national origin, sex, disability, age, veteran status, and other protected status as required by applicable law.
+IIBA is a non-profit, non-discriminatory service organization and employer.
+We do not discriminate on the basis of race, color, national origin, religion, sex, age, sexual orientation or disability.
 Persons receiving services in our programs are entitled to freedom from harassment and retaliation and reasonable accommodation for qualified disabilities.